MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/4-deploy-java-container.md

 ### Deploying the build image

-The second stage of the pipeline manages deploying the solution out to Azure.
+The second stage of the pipeline manages to deploy the solution out to Azure.
 It takes a dependency on the *Build* stage completing successfully and imports the variables from the **Release** library that you created earlier.

 Add this code to the end of the pipeline: